comsci-uwc-isak/unit-1-project-rikiod/README.md

 It is also important to note that depending on where the RentalCarApp folder is stored, the command `cp -a RentalCarApp/db $location` may need to be edited in order to copy the correct folder (for example, if the folder is downloaded on the desktop, then the command may have to be `cp -a Desktop/RentalCarApp/db $location`).

 ### 8. Uninstall the program
+Steps:
+1. Ensure user wants to delete program
+2. Move to location of RentalCarApp
+3. Remove folder and all of its contents

 The following program uninstalls the RentalCarApp program in its entirety.
 ```.sh
 #!/bin/bash